 A small bowl.
 This is needed to mix the paint & glue.
 I used a plastic plant saucer but use whatever you have on hand.
 Save it for future crafting projects.

 The snowy cones all painted with different strokes & different glitters.
-I decked them out for you!
+Some are heavily painted & some are just tipped.
+I decked them out with greens & ornaments for you!

 Before starting my 1st business many moons ago, I worked for a very large florist in San Francisco.
 They did a lot of large events as well as many Christmas decorating jobs.
 I learned this simple trick from a very talented florist and decorator.